enklein/moment-lite/README.md

 # Moment

 Portfolio project.
-Backend uses Node.js, Express, CORS, Authentication, & Authorization Middlewares, Sequelize, JWT.
-Frontend uses Angular, NG-ZORRO.
+Manage tasks and track sessions for each task with MomentLite.

+**Frontend**: Angular with NG-ZORRO.

+**Backend**: Node, Express, CORS, bcryptjs, jsonwebtoken, Sequelize, and PostgreSQL

 ## Frontend
 Setup and run the frontend: